PrestaShop/docs/themes/reference/templates/templates-layouts.md

 The layout is the very top level of the [template inheritance]({{< relref "/8/themes/reference/template-inheritance/" >}}) tree.
 Basically it hold the opening and closing `<html>` tags.

 Typical layout files look like the following snippet.
-This one is a full one
+This one is a full one:

 {{% notice note %}}
   Remember to define as many blocks as possible.